 In the past, he was President of the Belgian Association of Dietitians, introducing evidence-based nutrition to the field of dietetics and organizing educational sessions of nutritional epidemiology, with focus on reading and understanding systematic reviews and meta-analyses.

-He is affiliated as Professor Systematic Review at the Faculty of Physical Education and Physical Therapy, Free University of Brussels and as Research Director at the Queen Elisabeth Barracks, Belgian Army, Brussels.
+He is affiliated as Professor Systematic Review at the Faculty of Physical Education and Physical Therapy, Free University of Brussels, as Research Director at the Queen Elisabeth Barracks, Belgian Army, Brussels, and at the Centre for Evidence Based Medicine, Cochrane Belgium.
 He is also a lecturer in Nutrition and Epidemiology at the Erasmus University College, Brussels.